 John J. Park Jr.Visiting Legal Fellow

-Park previously served as outside counsel for the Coca-Cola Bottlers’ Association, the organization of independent bottlers and distributors of Coca-Cola and other products.
-He has also been designated a Deputy Attorney General for the State of Alabama and assisted the Alabama Attorney General’s Office with the legal work including litigation associated with the process of redistricting that follows the 2010 Census.
-In addition, Jack is a member of the Georgia Advisory Committee of the United State Commission on Civil Rights.
+Park worked for the Atlanta law firm of Strickland Brockington & Lewis (SBL) from 2013-2018.
+While there, he served as outside counsel for the Coca-Cola Bottlers’ Association, the organization of independent bottlers and distributors of Coca-Cola and other products for a time.
+He was also designated a deputy attorney general for the State of Alabama and assisted the Alabama attorney general’s office with the legal work including litigation associated with the process of redistricting that followed the 2010 Census.
+In addition, Jack was a member of the Georgia Advisory Committee of the United State Commission on Civil Rights.

 Park worked in the Birmingham office of what is now Bradley Arant Boult Cummings from 1985 to 1995.
 He concentrated his practice in construction and public contract law, representing owners, contractors, subcontractors, suppliers, and sureties in lawsuits, arbitrations, mediations, and other proceedings.

 Park served in the U.S. Army JAG Corps both on active duty and in the reserves.
 While on active duty, he represented the United States in appeals from court-martial convictions in what are now the Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals.
 Park wrote more than 250 briefs and argued 25 cases in those courts.
 As a member of the Army Reserve, he provided instruction in criminal trial advocacy at the Army JAG School.